-57. 7.
-Variable remuneration linked to the company and the director's performance, the award of sha options or any other right to acquire shares or to be remunerated on the basis of share proceedings and membership of long-term savings schemes such as pension plans, retirem schemes and other savings schemes, should be confined to executive directors. on the basis of share price as pension plans, retirement retain such shares until the end of their mandate cutive directors provided they er, will not apply to shares that Complies X Complies s partially Explanation □ 58. to ensure they reflect th ne professional perform nits and technical safeguards as and not simply the general nat kind.
-And, in particular, variab ole remuneration items should meet the followin g conditions: a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. b) Promote the long-term sustainability of the company and include non-financial criteria that relevant for the company's long-term value creation, such as compliance with its internal rules procedures and its risk control and management policies. c) Be focused on achieving a balance between the delivery of short, medium and long-term objecti such that performance-related pay rewards ongoing achievement, maintained over sufficient tim appreciate its contribution to long-term value creation.
-This will ensure that performance measurer is not based solely on one-off, occasional or extraordinary events. ntained over sufficient time to Complies X Complies partially □ Explanation Not Applicable □ 59. previously established proclude in their annual performance, or other, directors' remuneration conditions have been ef n report the criteria rela to sufficient verification that fectively met.
-Entities should ting to the time required and racteristics of each variable Additionally, entities should consider establishing a reduction clause ('malus') based on deferral sufficient period of the payment of part of the variable components that implies total or partial lot this remuneration in the event that prior to the time of payment an event occurs that makes advisable. implies total or partial loss of Complies X Complies partially Explanation Not Applicable □ 60.
-Remuneration linked to auditor's report that red uld bear in mind any quali fications stated in the external Complies □ Complies partially □ Explanation Not Applicable X Explanation: the financial statements for resent recommendation 60 is fiscal year 2020 did not contain a s not applicable.
+57. options or any other r movements, and memb ight to acquire shares pership of long-term s or to be remunerated rmance, the award of shares, on the basis of share price as pension plans, retirement lirectors. cutive directors provided they er, will not apply to shares that Complies X Complies s partially Explanation □ 58.
+In the case of variable awards, remuneration policies should include limits and technical safeguards to ensure they reflect the professional performance of the beneficiaries and not simply the general progress of the markets or the company's sector, or circumstances of that kind.
+And, in particular, variat ole remuneration items should meet the followin g conditions: a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. eation, such as compliar non-financial criteria that are nce with its internal rules and c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives such that performance-related pay rewards ongoing achievement, maintained over sufficient that appreciate its contribution to long-term value creation.
+This will ensure that performance measure is not based solely on one-off, occasional or extraordinary events.
+Complies X Complies partially □ Explanation Not Applicable □ 59.
+The payment of the variable components of remuneration is subject to sufficient verification that previously established performance, or other, conditions have been effectively met.
+Entities should include in their annual directors' remuneration report the criteria relating to the time required and methods for such verification, depending on the nature and characteristics of each variable component. sufficient period of the p payment of part of the v ariable components that nalus') based on deferral for a implies total or partial loss of event occurs that makes this Complies X Complies partially Explanation Not Applicable □ 60.
+Remuneration linked to company earnings should bear in mind any qualifications stated in auditor's report that reduce their amount.
+Complies □ Complies partially □ Explanation Not Applicable X Explanation: As informed in section C.1.33 the auditors' report on the financial statements for fiscal year 2020 did not contain a qualified opinion or reservations and therefore the present recommendation 60 is not applicable.
 61. A major part of executiv financial instruments wh ked to the award of shares or